The Perfect Bilateral Knee Replacement

 I grew up doing high school sports, football, wrestling.
 I took it to the extreme and suffered a lot of injuries during that time.
 Nothing crippling, but I kind of overdid it.
 As I got into my work career, we started in the power sports industry.
 My father and I owned a Marina and, unfortunately, we didn’t have all the power equipment.
 I just used and abused my body in ways that would never be thought of today.
 For quite a period of time I worked with Polaris industries maintaining their demo fleet of motorcycles and their press fleet.

 I spent a lot of time on my knees.
 I think just over time I wore them out.
 Ten years ago, I knew I was in trouble.
 I just kept putting it off and things just kept getting worse.
+Little did I know that I was headed for the perfect bilateral knee replacement in a few years.

 My Knees Just Kept Getting Worse